 Teachers can use Hub resources as starting points for context-based learning.
 The planning map below provides a gateway to collections of articles, multimedia, student activities and stories of New Zealand’s science and engineering sectors.
 By using a combination of these resources, teachers can combine conceptual understanding, capabilities development and assessment opportunities into relevant learning experiences.

 To sort and annotate these resources for later reference, log in and use our Collections tool.
 There is an Add to collection button on each page.
-Visit the help section for further Collections tool instructions.
+Visit the article Creating collections for further Collections tool instructions.

 New Zealand Curriculum information